Suggested gear for a 10-day trip on the edge of the world.

 “When a wise man points at the moon, the imbecile examines the finger”.

 The sun is now setting.
-We should know better next time.
+Maybe we’ll know better next time.

 Image credits: Julien Lanoy (@lnyjulien), Etienne Desclides (@atn), Austin Neill (@arstyy).